 Houston Physical Therapy Schools

 Students interested in a physical therapy (PT) program have several school options in the Houston area.
 Those looking for a physical therapist assistant (PTA) program have two schools to choose from, and individuals wishing to earn an advanced degree in PT have one school choice.
 All these schools are 25 minutes or less from downtown Houston.
 In addition to information about the schools and their programs, a table of statistics that a prospective student can use, such as school size, graduation rate and tuition is also provided.
 At the end of the article are a few facts about two other Houston-area schools with relevant programs.

-- Houston Community College is six miles from the heart of downtown and has an associate degree option for PTAs.
+- Houston Community College is in the heart of the city and has an associate degree option for PTAs.

 - San Jacinto Community College offers a PTA associate degree program at its south campus location in Houston, roughly 15 miles from downtown.

 - An option for those looking to become certified as a physical therapist is Texas Woman's University.
-The university's Houston branch, about six miles from downtown, offers entry-level doctorate and a traditional doctorate.
+The university's Houston branch, about six miles from downtown, offers an entry-level doctorate and a traditional doctorate.